PRESIDENT : PROFESSOR AKOSUA ADOMAKO AMPOFO

 Web link: http://ias.ug.edu.gh/staff/adomako-ampofoakosua

-Dr. Ọbádélé Kambon completed his PhD in Linguistics at the University of Ghana in 2012 winning the Vice Chancellor's award for Best PhD in the Humanities.
-He is currently a Research Fellow in the Language, Literature and Drama section of the Institute of African Studies at UG.
-His research interests include Nominalization of Serial Verbs, Historical Linguistics, Second Language Migration, African Language Teaching and Pedagogy, and Indigenous African Combat and Militaristic Traditions.
+Dr. Ọbádélé Kambon completed his PhD in Linguistics at the University of Ghana in 2012, winning the prestigious Vice Chancellor's award for Best PhD Thesis.
+He also won the 2016 Provost's Publications Award for best article in the College of Humanities.
+He is a Research Fellow in the Language, Literature and Drama section of the Institute of African Studies at UG & is currently Editor-in-Chief of the Ghana Journal of Linguistics & Secretary of ASAA.
+His website is http://www.obadelekambon.com

 EXECUTIVE ASSISTANT : EDWIN ADJEI